What is ecotherapy?

 - You live with depression and want to be more physically active, but struggle with being able to because of depression.

-- What if I see someone I know while we are walking?
-No problem.
+- What if I see someone I know while we are outside?
 During our first session I will ask what you would like to do if we see someone you know while we are walking.
 No one knows that we are doing therapy when walking in a park and in general, if this happens, people just wave and we keep walking.

 - What about confidentiality?
 Can people hear us?
 I carefully select the paths we walk for sessions in order to walk less travelled paths.
 Even when we are walking on main paths and pass others, we can easily lower our voices or pause if it feels necessary.
 That being said, when we walk we move past people so quickly that it does not seem to be an issue for walk and talk therapists who walk in public parks.

 - What about the winter??
-It gets cold in Boston!
+It gets cold in Massachusetts!
 Yes, it does!
 One of my personal goals has been to embrace the outdoors all year round so that winter does not deter me from getting nature’s medicine.
 I have found that dressing appropriately allows me to feel comfortable outside in most weather conditions.
-That being said, if a client does not feel like they can be outside because of the weather, we can meet in my home office for session.
+That being said, if a client does not feel like they can be outside because of the weather, we can have a video therapy session that day.
 Clients can make the weather call on the morning of sessions.

 - Will I get cardio exercise during therapy?
 We will walk at the pace that best suits your needs, sometimes pausing to sit on a bench or the ground, but will not run or do cardio exercise (unless of course there is a brief spontaneous burst of energy during therapy on your part!).

-- Can I use my insurance for walk and talk nature-based therapy?
+- Can I use my insurance for ecotherapy?
 Yes!
-I take BCBS insurance and am an out of network provider for anyone who has out of network insurance benefits.
-If you do not have BCBS please call your provider and ask if you have any out of network behavioral health benefits.
+Please see my therapy overview page for the list of insurance providers I am in-network with.
+If you are not in network for the insurance plans I take, please call your provider and ask if you have any out of network behavioral health benefits.
 Clients with out of network benefits pay for sessions upfront and are then reimbursed by their health insurance provider.